marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/stat.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: STAT, file system, file status

 .. _stat:

-.. index:: STAT

-.. index:: file system, file status

 STAT --- Get file status
 ************************